Steamers: How to buy a steamer

 Our reviews contain information on how quickly each steamer we test cooks, so that you can avoid the ones that will keep you waiting around.

 Cleaning most electric steamers isn't easy, as perforations and holes in the cooking baskets' bases are dirt traps.

 Some baskets have removable, slot-in bases that make cleaning easier, but it's still hard work.
 Base units get messy, too.
 Food juices and overflowing water from condensation drip trays leave a yucky residue that is tough to clean.

 White plastic water chambers also get quite badly stained by vegetable juices that drip down.
 This is normal, but they are very hard to clean away.

-Do I have enough storage space?
+Do I have enough space for a steamer?

-It's unlikely you'll want to leave the steamer out on your kitchen units all the time, so it’s a good idea to choose one that's easy to store in a cupboard.
+It's unlikely that you'll want to leave the steamer out on your kitchen units all the time, so it’s a good idea to choose one that's easy to store in a cupboard.